dilwong/ult_instruments/README.md

 from ult_instruments import MODULE_NAME
 ```
 where MODULE_NAME is as follows:
 > triton_monitor.py : Monitors the state (pressures, temperatures) of the dilution refrigerator.
-Compatible with Python 2.7 and 3.
 >
 > sr830_lockin.py : Controls a Stanford Research Systems SR830 lock-in amplifier.
-Compatible with Python 2.7.
 >
 > keithley2400.py : Controls a Keithley 2400 SourceMeter.
-Compatible with Python 2.7.
-Untested in Python 3.
 >
 > keithley2450.py : Controls a Keithley 2450 SourceMeter.
-Compatible with Python 2.7.
 >
 > impedance_heater.py : Monitors and regulates the applied heat to the 2 kOhm resistor attached to the fixed impedance that feeds the 1K pot.
-Compatible with Python 2.7.
 Windows only.
 >
-> fridge_plot.py : Depreciated.
-Use triton_monitor.plot_temperature instead.
->
 > mercuryIPS.py : Controls the Oxford Instruments Mercury IPS magnet power supply.
-Compatible with Python 2.7.
-Possibly compatible with Python 3, but untested.
 >
 > delta_es150.py : Controls a Delta Elektronika ES150 Series DC power supply.
-Compatible with Python 2.7.
-Possibly compatible with Python 3, but untested.
 >
 > kepco.py : Controls a KEPCO BHK 2000-0.1MG high-voltage power supply.
 Currently only reads the state of the high-voltag power supply but cannot set the state.
-Compatible with Python 2.7, with unknown compatibility with Python 3.
 >
 > hp3562a.py : Controls a Hewlett Packard 3562A dual-channel, dynamic signal analyzer.
 Note that the HP 3562A predates the IEEE 754 floating-point standard.
-Compatible with Python 3.
-Possibly compatible with Python 2.7

 Not included in this package are the routines for automatically calling some of the above Python modules, such as "init_lockin()", "init_arduino()", "init_gate()", "init_triton()", "init_magnet()", and "init_temperature()".
+Compatibility with Python 2.7 was dropped in version 4.0.0.

 The LabVIEW subdirectory contains the following LabVIEW 2021 VIs:
 > 'alicat_gas_monitor.vi' : Plot the pressure on an Alicat gas flow meter.